Business Partner

 For more information, visit Vendor Prepayments.

-At first, these accounts are inherited from the Defaults accounts of the Accounting Schema assigned to the Organization for which the business partner is being created.
-The user can always change them.
+At first, these accounts are inherited from the Defaults accounts of the organization's general ledger for which the business partner is being created.
+They can always be changed.

 Important